The Future of Sales: What will the World Look Like for Sales Teams After the Quarantine? with Hang Black, Episode #147

 COVID was the perfect storm to start working on major social selling initiatives.
 That’s why a team from Juniper Networks took Vengreso’s digital training program, Selling with LinkedIn® Teams, to learn how to find, engage and connect with prospects on LinkedIn® and start more sales conversations.

-Sales leaders and sales enablement leaders must look at what’s coming and plan for a world that’s more digital than ever before.
+Sales leaders and sales enablement leaders must look at what’s coming and have a sales plan for a world that’s more digital than ever before.
 Gartner data from 2018 already showed that B2B buyers only spent 17% of their time with vendors.
 And with an average of three vendors per buyer, a company would only have 5.6% of the time with a prospect.

 The 2020 quarantines have accelerated the trend towards digital buying in the B2B world.